-Since 2001, our AAA has offered caregiving support services through the OAA National Family Caregiver Support Program.
+In 2001, we implemented the National Family Caregiver Support Program in our region.
 We have seen first-hand the many challenges that family caregivers face, particularly the working family caregiver.
-On a daily basis, our staff receive calls from stressed out family caregivers who are balancing fulltime employment, their family, and their caregiving responsibilities for aging parents and grandparents.
-Through the Family Caregiver Support Program, we are able to provide information to family caregivers, connect them to services, provide Dementia education and offer respite.
+On a daily basis, our Family Caregiver Advocate and Resource Coordinators receive calls from stressed out family caregivers who are balancing fulltime employment, their family, and their caregiving responsibilities for aging parents and grandparents.
+Through the Family Caregiver Support Program, we are able to provide information, access to services, training, counseling, supplemental services grants and respite.
 The respite that we provide gives caregivers a temporary break from caregiving responsibilities.
-In South Carolina, the average respite assistance is valued at approximately \$2,000 annually, thus providing a break of around ninety (90) hours per year per family caregiver.
-This respite break is helpful to many caregivers; however, it does not meet the ongoing needs of working family caregivers.
-Finding affordable eldercare options is a difficult task for nearly every family, given our country's fragmented long-term care system, the lack of investment in the more fiscally responsible home and community-based options, and the workforce challenges.
+In South Carolina, the average respite voucher assistance is valued at approximately \$2,000 annually, thus providing a break of around ninety (90) hours per year per family caregiver.
+This respite break is helpful to many caregivers; however, it does not begin to meet the needs of working family caregivers.
+Therefore, we need to expand the Family Caregiver Support Program services to include assistance for working caregivers beyond respite.

 The lack of workforce in the home care industry continues to be a barrier in providing respite for family caregivers and home care services.
 We rely heavily on trained, professional direct care workers to perform personal care, light housekeeping and meal preparation for seniors who are at risk for long-term care placement.
-Unfortunately, hiring and retaining direct care workers has become a tremendously difficult task given the low wages this work pays despite the demands of the job.
-In our region, the pay for a direct worker ranges from \$10 to \$17 per hour, depending on years of experience, certifications and the level of care they provide.
-We need to increase compensation for direct care workers and enhance the reimbursement rates for home and community-based service providers who employ these workers if we are able to meet the rising and complicated service needs of our aging population.
+We are experiencing a workforce issue in hiring and retaining direct care workers.
+In our region, the pay for a direct worker ranges from \$10 per hour to \$17 per hour, depending on years of experience, certifications and the level of care they provide.
+We need to increase compensation for direct care workers and enhance the reimbursement rates for home and community-based service providers who employ these direct care workers.

 In 2014, I served on the Steering Committee of the South Carolina Institute of Medicine and Public Health (IMPH) Long-Term Care Taskforce.
 The Taskforce released a report in June 2015 that became a statewide tool used to raise awareness about various components of the long-term care system in South Carolina.
 The Steering Committee was comprised of governmental agencies, as well as stakeholders representing the long-term care industry, such as the Alzheimer's Association and AARP.
-We worked in four sub-committees and developed thirty (30) recommendations.
-The real work began when we had to prioritize those recommendations and begin working on solutions to improve long-term care in South Carolina.
+We worked in four sub-committees: Access to Care, Financing and Affordability, Providers and Workforce and Service Delivery.
+Through regular meetings, we were able to identify duplication and knowledge gaps that exist between government programs like Medicaid and state and private organizations.
+We developed thirty (30) recommendations and the real work began when we had to prioritize those recommendations and begin working on solutions to improve long-term care in South Carolina.
 We need to require agencies that provide long-term care services on the federal, state and local levels to better collaborate in planning and in program development.